Kurt Swinghammer

 Kurt Swinghammer is a Canadian singer-songwriter and visual artist based in Toronto.

 He has released 13 full-length albums of original songs and as a session musician appears on over 100 CDs.
-He has also composed extensively for film and TV.
+He has also composed extensively for film and television.
 As a visual artist he is represented in the permanent collection of the Canada Council Art Bank.
 He has worked in the commercial realm as illustrator, graphic designer, wardrobe designer, set designer, and art director on music videos.

 Swinghammer currently exhibits his paintings at INabstracto in Toronto and the True North Gallery in Waterdown, Ontario.
-In 2016 True North Records released "Sexsmith Swinghammer Songs" by Lori Cullen, which features 12 songs co-written with lyricist Ron Sexsmith.
-In 2017 he independently released the self-produced album titled "Another Another" and created animated videos for each of the twelve tracks.
+In 2016, True North Records released Sexsmith Swinghammer Songs by Lori Cullen, which features 12 songs co-written with lyricist Ron Sexsmith.
+In 2017, he independently released the self-produced album titled Another Another and created animated videos for each of the twelve tracks.

 Early life and education

 Swinghammer grew up in Ontario.
 His family moved several times, eventually to Newcastle, Ontario.
 He attended Clarke High School, where he created posters for school events and graphics for the yearbook.
 He taught himself to play the guitar.